jasper-xu/awesome-online-tarot-reading-sites/README.md

 - [FreeTarot.com](https://freetarot.com) - Features 3-card spreads with unique position interpretations.
 Uses astrological time and hand position for authentic shuffling.
 - [Tarot of Magic](https://tarotofmagic.com) - Comprehensive resource with guides to best tarot websites and original readings.

+## Free Tarot Reading Types

+One of the best things about online tarot is the sheer variety of reading types available.
+Here are some of the most popular categories, with dedicated readings you can try for free.

+### Love & Relationships

+- [Free Love Tarot Reading](https://tarostarot.com/love-tarot-reading) - AI-powered love tarot focused on romantic questions, current relationship energy, and emotional clarity.
+- [Soulmate Tarot](https://tarostarot.com/soulmate-tarot-reading) - A reading designed to explore soulmate connections and whether someone in your life fits that role.
+- [Twin Flame Reading](https://tarostarot.com/twin-flame-tarot-reading) - Explores the intense dynamics of twin flame relationships, including separation and reunion phases.
+- [Does He Love Me Tarot](https://tarostarot.com/does-he-love-me-tarot) - One of the most-asked tarot questions online, addressed through a focused card spread.
+- [Hidden Feelings Tarot Reading](https://tarostarot.com/hidden-feelings-tarot) - Uncovers what someone may be feeling but not expressing openly in a relationship.
+- [Will I Find Love Tarot](https://tarostarot.com/will-i-find-love-tarot) - A forward-looking spread for anyone wondering when or how love might enter their life.
+- [Relationship Tarot](https://tarostarot.com/relationship-tarot-reading) - Broad relationship spread covering communication, challenges, and the overall health of a partnership.

+### Career & Finance

+- [Career Tarot Reading](https://tarostarot.com/career-tarot-reading) - Guidance on professional direction, workplace dynamics, and next steps in your career path.
+- [Should I Quit My Job Tarot](https://tarostarot.com/should-i-quit-my-job-tarot) - A pointed spread for anyone sitting on the fence about leaving their current position.
+- [Money & Financial Tarot](https://tarostarot.com/money-tarot-reading) - Focuses on financial energy, spending patterns, and opportunities for abundance.
+- [Career Change Tarot](https://tarostarot.com/career-change-tarot-reading) - Specifically designed for people considering a pivot into a new field or industry.

+### Life & Spiritual

+- [Shadow Work Tarot Reading](https://tarostarot.com/shadow-work-tarot) - A deep-dive spread that helps surface hidden fears, repressed emotions, and unconscious patterns.
+- [Past Life Tarot](https://tarostarot.com/past-life-tarot-reading) - Explores karmic themes and past-life influences that may be shaping your current experiences.
+- [Life Purpose Reading](https://tarostarot.com/life-purpose-tarot-reading) - For those searching for direction, this spread offers insight into your deeper calling and soul mission.
+- [Manifestation Tarot](https://tarostarot.com/manifestation-tarot) - Pairs tarot with intention-setting to help clarify what you want to attract and what might be blocking it.

+### Quick Answers

+- [Yes or No Tarot](https://tarostarot.com/yes-no-tarot) - A single-card draw that gives a straightforward yes, no, or maybe answer to any question.
+- [One Card Tarot Pull](https://tarostarot.com/one-card-tarot) - The simplest possible reading — one card, one message.
+Great for a quick daily check-in.
+- [Three Card Spread](https://tarostarot.com/three-card-reading) - The classic past-present-future layout, ideal for getting a snapshot of any situation.
+- [Daily Tarot Reading](https://tarostarot.com/daily-tarot-reading) - A fresh daily draw to set your intention or reflect on the energy of the day ahead.

+## Further Reading

+Articles and essays exploring tarot from practical, psychological, and personal perspectives.

+- [Tarot as a Thinking Tool](https://medium.com/@dicktracey909/tarot-isnt-magic-but-it-might-be-the-best-thinking-tool-you-re-not-using-5eb590841c65) - A rational look at why tarot works as a decision-making framework, even if you don't believe in divination.
+- [Tarot vs Journaling vs Meditation for Self-Reflection](https://medium.com/@dicktracey909/tarot-vs-journaling-vs-meditation-i-tried-all-three-for-self-reflection-one-actually-stuck-8a99e07fd344) - A hands-on comparison of three popular introspection methods and which one actually stuck.
+- [The 3am Google Search That Changed My Relationship](https://medium.com/@dicktracey909/the-3am-google-search-that-changed-my-relationship-b800ff8c6d68) - A personal story about turning to love tarot during a moment of doubt and what came of it.
+- [I Quit My Job Because of a Tarot Card (Sort Of)](https://medium.com/@dicktracey909/i-quit-my-job-because-of-a-tarot-card-sort-of-48c2393c0ffb) - How a career tarot reading became the nudge someone needed to finally make a professional change.
+- [My Therapist Would Hate This, But It Worked](https://medium.com/@dicktracey909/my-therapist-would-hate-this-but-it-worked-21007783ca59) - An honest account of using shadow work tarot alongside therapy for personal breakthroughs.
+- [Comparing Every Paid Tarot and Astrology Report Service](https://medium.com/@dicktracey909/i-compared-every-paid-tarot-reading-and-astrology-report-service-online-70593a389c57) - A detailed breakdown of paid report platforms, what you actually get, and whether they're worth the money.
+- [Discovering Taro's Tarot — Your Guide to Love](https://medium.com/@dicktracey909/discovering-taros-tarot-your-guide-to-love-b3343ec1b85e) - An introduction to AI-powered love tarot readings and how they differ from traditional online readings.
+- [Your Ultimate Guide to Valentine's Day Tarot Reading](https://medium.com/@dicktracey909/your-ultimate-guide-to-valentines-day-tarot-reading-in-2026-9585c0458012) - Seasonal guide to using tarot for relationship clarity around Valentine's Day.
+- [Best Online Tarot Reading Websites in 2026](https://medium.com/@dicktracey909/best-online-tarot-reading-websites-in-2026-top-picks-for-accurate-readings-57c74fa38c3b) - Roundup of the top-rated tarot platforms with notes on accuracy, features, and pricing.
+- [Best Free Spiritual Tools Online in 2026](https://spirit-tech.hashnode.dev/the-best-free-spiritual-tools-online-in-2026-a-developers-curated-list) - A developer's curated list of the best free spiritual tools available online, from tarot to numerology to dream interpretation.

 ---